lericson/pylibmc/README.rst

 ------------------

  - Pooling helpers are now available.
 See ``pooling.rst`` in the distribution.
+ - The binary protocol is now properly exposed, simply pass ``binary=True`` to the constructor and there you go.
  - Call signatures now match `libmemcached` 0.32, but should work with older versions.
 Remember to run the tests!